 Travel writer.
 Voice actor.
 TV personality.
 Disability advocate.

 It’s difficult to encapsulate all of Sylvia Longmire’s experiences and talents in one place.
 In addition to the above, she is an award-winning accessible travel writer and photographer, author, entrepreneur, and disability rights advocate.
 She is also a service-disabled US Air Force veteran, full-time wheelchair user, single mother, and the former Ms. Wheelchair USA 2016.

 Sylvia is the founder of the award-winning Spin the Globe travel blog, on which she shares her adventures traveling around the world in a power wheelchair.
 She focuses on the wheelchair accessibility of her destinations, encouraging fellow wheelchair users to explore the world.
 Her accessible travel writing has been featured in The New York Times, New Mobility magazine, The Orlando Sentinel, and Lonely Planet, and she has published four accessible travel-related books.

 As a result of her travels, Sylvia has created and produced over 150 travel-related videos and created thousands of photographs highlighting the accessibility of destinations around the world, as well as representing wheelchair users everywhere.
 These videos are where her voiceover work truly began.

-Sylvia is also a subject matter expert on Mexico’s drug war and border security.
-Over the last 13 years, she has been a frequent guest on major media outlets, providing interviews for CNN, MSBNC, FOX News, NBC Nightly News, and more.
+Sylvia was also a subject matter expert on Mexico’s drug war and border security.
+For 14 years, she was a frequent guest on major media outlets, providing interviews for CNN, MSBNC, FOX News, NBC Nightly News, and more.
 Sylvia has been a guest expert on The History Channel’s Brad Meltzer’s Decoded and America’s War on Drugs, and has also consulted for producers of the National Geographic Channel’s Border Wars and Drugs, Inc. series.
 She is the author of two books on these issues, as well as hundreds of articles for homeland security publications.
 This is where her on-camera work began.